Generic name: isavuconazonium (eye-sa-vue-koe-na-ZOE-nee-um SUL-fate)

 Do not use isavuconazonium together with carbamazepine (Tegretol®), ketoconazole (Nizoral®), phenobarbital (Luminal®), rifampin (Rifadin®, Rimactane®), ritonavir (Norvir®), or St. John's wort.
 Using these medicines together may cause unwanted effects.

-Make sure your doctor knows if you are pregnant or planning to get pregnant before you start using isavuconazonium.
+Using isavuconazonium while you are pregnant can harm your unborn baby.
+Use an effective form of birth control to keep from getting pregnant during treatment and for at least 28 days after the last dose of isavuconazonium.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-isavuconazonium may cause serious allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
+Isavuconazonium may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and require immediate medical attention.
 Tell your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using isavuconazonium.

-Serious skin reactions can occur with isavuconazonium.
-Check with your doctor right away if you have blistering, peeling, or loose skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using isavuconazonium.
+Serious skin reactions (eg, Stevens-Johnson syndrome) can occur with isavuconazonium.
+Check with your doctor right away if you have blistering, peeling, or loose skin, chills, cough, diarrhea, itching, joint or muscle pain, red irritated eyes, red skin lesions often with a purple center, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness while you are using isavuconazonium.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.